 What happens when a car is written off is that you might opt to repair the car and keep it or sell it fully.
 Once it is repaired, it will need to pass a write off vehicle inspection (WOVI).
 The inspection for getting WOVI is quite extensive.
 It usually takes up to a day to complete everything.
 In some cases, the inspector may take longer to be satisfied that it should be on the road.
 Besides that, it may take longer if they suspect it was stolen.

 However, do not expect to get the market price for it once it is deemed roadworthy.
 Most cars with a WOVI certificate are perceived to be worthless, and they sell for basement prices.
 Since it has passed WOVI, you are not obligated to reveal that it went through WOVI testing.
-However, potential buyers can find the car’s history online anyway.
+However, potential buyers can find the written off car for cash history online anyway.
 Thus, it is common courtesy to disclose the status of the car.
 If the potential buyer finds out its history, they might not be willing to buy it anymore, or they may lower their initial offer.

 Getting a WOVI will also depend on where you live.
 In some areas, getting it registered again is impossible.
 For instance, if you live in New South Wales, you will find re-registration is only allowed in about four instances.

 Car recyclers don’t fix and resell your car.
 Instead, they dismantle it, recycle the metal, and reuse any parts of value.
 This means they: